TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/index.rst.txt

 ..
-Tinker GPU documentation master file, created by sphinx-quickstart on Fri May  8 03:18:35 2020.
+Tinker documentation master file, created by sphinx-quickstart on Fri May  8 03:18:35 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.